Henry Baring: Personal life

-He divorced Maria in 1824, and married Cecilia Anne Windham, daughter of Vice-Admiral William Lukin Windham, in 1825, through which marriage Cromer Hall came into the family.
-They had at least seven sons and one daughter.
 Several of his children and descendants gained distinction.
 His eldest son from his first marriage, Henry Bingham Baring, was a politician, father of Lieutenant-General Charles Baring and grandfather of Sir Godfrey Baring, 1st Baronet.
 His second son from his second marriage was Edward Baring, 1st Baron Revelstoke, whose fifth son was the man-of-letters Maurice Baring.
 His sixth son from his second marriage was Evelyn Baring, 1st Earl of Cromer.

 Baring died in April 1848.
 His second wife died in October 1874, aged 71.